Between 7 and 47 percent of working-age adults experience pain in this joint at least once in a while.

 Lift the arms of your body outwards, forming a “V” upside down.
 Bring the weights toward your hips and repeat 10 to 12 times.

 The best way to add strength to your upper body is to do exercises that target different parts of your shoulders, chest, and arms.
-As long as you are not in pain, this can be done using various types of body movements, dynamic movements, and weighted exercises.
+As long as you are not in pain, this can be done using various body movements, dynamic movements, and weighted exercises.

-Here is a list of exercises that can be incorporated into your workouts to improve range of motion and strength:
+Here is a list of exercises that can be incorporated into your workouts to improve your range of motion and strength:

 - Plank variations.

 - All types of push-ups, including TRX push-ups.

 - Rowing exercises.

 - Yoga movements involve supporting the weight of the upper body.